Nobel Prize In Chemistry Honors Work That Demonstrates 'The Power Of Evolution'

 The 2017 Nobel Prize in chemistry was awarded to researchers Jacques Dubochet, Joachim Frank and Richard Henderson for their work in cryo-electron microscopy, which the academy said "both simplifies and improves the imaging of biomolecules."

 The three recipients announced Wednesday bring to 181 laureates the number who have won the chemistry prize since its inception in 1901.
+Only five women, including Arnold, have ever won.

+"Chemistry is filled with brilliant women, so I think we'll see a steady stream of Nobel prizes awarded to women," says Arnold.